rdo-infra/rdo-release/README.rst

 * If a major release, generate a new signing key as documented below
 * Do local rpmbuild.
-* If ever need release rpm from elsewhere then copy in and ...
+* If ever need release rpm from elsewhere then copy, then

   * Sign with appropriate key.
 Note this will resign.
 I.E. remove foreman key and add our key as only RPM versions prior to 4.1 allowed you to sign a package with multiple keys, which causes problems for automatic verification.
 * add git tags, and push changes and tags
-* Copy to team:/$openstack-stage/openstack-$release/ and there...
+* Copy to team:/$openstack-stage/openstack-$release/ and there

   * Update openstack-$release/.htaccess
   * sign-rpms rdo-$release rdo-release-$release.*.rpm
   * Link from openstack-$release/$dist/